xaliphostes/task/docs/SignalSlot.md

 ## Overview

-The `SignalSlot` class implements a flexible event notification system that enables loosely coupled communication between components.
+The `SignalSlot` class implements a thread-safe event notification system that enables loosely coupled communication between components.
 It provides a mechanism for objects to register interest in events (signals) and receive notifications when those events occur, without requiring direct dependencies between the signal emitter and receiver.
-This implementation supports both parameterless signals and signals with arbitrary arguments.

 ## Features

-- **Decoupled Communication**: Objects can communicate without direct dependencies
+- **Thread-Safe Communication**: Multiple threads can safely connect to and emit signals
-- **Two Signal Types**: Support for both simple (parameterless) signals and data signals (with arguments)
+- **Unified Signal System**: Common interface for both parameterless and parameter-based signals
 - **Type-Safe Arguments**: Strong typing for signal arguments via `ArgumentPack`
-- **Dynamic Signal Creation**: Signals can be created at runtime by name
-- **Method Binding**: Connect signals to instance methods or free functions
+- **Synchronization Policies**: Control how signals are emitted across threads
+- **Snapshot Emission**: Safe signal emission that avoids deadlocks and race conditions
+- **Automatic Type Detection**: Identifies whether handlers require arguments at compile time
-- **Connection Management**: Connections can be stored and disconnected when no longer needed
+- **Connection Management**: Thread-safe connection creation and cleanup
-- **Resource Safety**: Automatic cleanup of disconnected slots
+- **Resource Safety**: Automatic cleanup of disconnected slots and proper thread synchronization
-- **Flexible Argument Passing**: Support for multiple arguments of various types
+- **Flexible Argument Passing**: Support for multiple arguments with convenient constructor syntax

 ## Class Interface